The Good Shepherd: Jesus’ Ultimate Sacrifice for His Flock

 1. Conjunction and…

-The Lord said he came that we might have life.
-However, we need to note he did not end by saying might have life.
-He added, and that they might have it more abundantly.
-Life is great, but we are not required to stop with life.
 Those who believe can have life, or they might have abundant life.
 The degree of life the believer may experience is up to the believer.
 To what dimensions will the believer walk in the truths of the kingdom?
-The more we walk in, the greater the life.
+The more we walk in, the more incredible life is.
 We can have more life.
-This is life to the full.
+This life is life to the full.
 Believers are to experience the full life.
 Because of Jesus Christ, we can have it more abundantly.

 The Good Shepherd